 The Ultimate Guide to Brining Your Thanksgiving Turkey

-As the leaves start to change and the air grows crisp, it can only mean one thing - Thanksgiving is just around the corner.
+As the leaves start to change and the air grows crisp, it can only mean one thing - Refresh your guide to brining your turkey because it is just around the corner.
 And for many of us, the star of the show is the humble turkey.
 But let's be honest, cooking the perfect turkey can be a daunting task.
 That's where brining comes in.

 What is Turkey Brining?